-HUD released the Section 8 and the Multifamily Tax Subsidy Projects (MTSP) Income Limits with an effective date of April 1, 2018 (until superseded).
+HUD released the Section 8 and the Multifamily Tax Subsidy Projects (MTSP) Income Limits with an effective date of April 24, 2019 (until superseded).
 These income limits are used by housing developers to determine eligibility for CHFA bond financing and tax credit programs.
 In addition, the tables are also used by developers, property managers, and owners to determine affordable housing occupant eligibility (based on income) and rent limits.

-These newly released MTSP Income Limits must be implemented no later than May 16, 2018 for Low-Income Housing Tax Credit properties.
+These newly released MTSP Income Limits must be implemented no later than June 8, 2019 for Low-Income Housing Tax Credit properties.